auralix/alx-202-af-10-1-auralix-c-lib/Wiki/Mcu/McuLpc/McuLpc55S6x/alxWiki_alxAdc_McuLpc55S6x.md

 # Auralix C Library - ALX MCU LPC55S6x ADC Module
 ---
 ## General
+- Func "float AlxAdc_TempSens_GetTemp_degC(AlxAdc* me)" is not implemented
+- MainClk is used for ADC
+- Dividers in func "void AlxAdc_SetClkDiv(AlxAdc* me)" are set based on testing.
+The ADC is most accurate when input clk is divided with these integers
+    - Max input clk to ADC is 24MHz (User Manual Page 788 subtitle __39.7.3 Power control__)
 - This module has OPTIMIZE SIZE option
     - When optimization enabled:
         - Ctor - VRef is in millivolts unsigned